bsherwood9/portfolio_svelte/README.md

 # My Portfolio
 This is my portfolio.
 It is built using Svelte and vanilla CSS.

+#Future Updates
+I think it would be nice to add some reviews or recommendations on my page.
+Maybe a slider or something.

 # svelte app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.